15 Unbelievable Things To Do In Lightning Ridge NSW

 The Glengarry Hilton is a great place to grab some lunch and a cold beer, the hamburgers are particularly good here.
 Be warned it can get quite busy during tourist season.

 Club in the Scrub is a markedly unique experience in itself.
 It features a crazy golf course…with no grass!
 Even if you don’t fancy a drink, it is worthwhile just going to check this place out and have a yarn with the locals.

-The pubs are accessed via an unsealed road which can be quite a rough drive in areas, a 4WD is recommended.
+The pubs are accessed via an unsealed road which can be quite a rough drive in some areas, a 4WD is recommended.

 Where to Stay in Lightning Ridge